purduesigbots/pros-docs/v5/okapi/api/control/async/async-wrapper.rst

 the input controller will act like an `AsyncController <abstract-async-controller.html>`_.

 This class is normally not used directly.
-If you are trying to create an instance of this class, you should most likely be using the `AsyncControllerFactory <async-controller-factory.html>`_ instead of a constructor from this class.
+If you are trying to create an instance of this class, you should most likely be using the `AsyncPosControllerBuilder
+<async-pos-controller-builder.html>`_ or `AsyncVelControllerBuilder
+<async-vel-controller-builder.html>`_ instead of a constructor from this class.

 Constructor(s)
 --------------